lisaychuang/JavaScript30/readme.md

 Instead, the event listener is added to one parent (e.g. `ul`).
 That event listener analyzes bubbled events to find a match on child elements.

-## Project 16: CSS Text Shadow Moust Move Effect
+## Project 16: CSS Text Shadow Mouse Move Effect
 For block-level elements, `offsetTop`, `offsetLeft`, `offsetWidth`, and `offsetHeight` describe the border box of an element relative to the `offsetParent`.

 ### [HTMLElement.offsetLeft](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/offsetLeft)